mrmahmood21/mrmahmood21.github.io/README.md

 # Engineering portfolio — mrmahmood21.github.io

-Static site (plain HTML + CSS, no build step) hosted on GitHub Pages.
-Edit a file, commit, push, and the live site updates in about a minute.
+Skeleton site (plain HTML + CSS, no build step) hosted on GitHub Pages.

-**Current state:** layout and design system are finished and functional; all copy is the literal word `Placeholder`.
-HTML comments mark what each section is for, so the structure stays readable while you fill it in.
+**Current state:** Layout and design system are finished and functional.
+HTML comments mark what each section is for so that later I can fill it in.

 ## Structure

 ```
 index.html              Home: hero, about, featured projects, closing call to action
-projects.html           Index of all projects + optional "additional experience" section
+projects.html           Index of all projects + optional additional experience section
 projects/
   project-one.html      Full write-up, IMRD structure
   project-two.html